The Insurance and Reinsurance Law Review: Bulgaria

 Year in review

-Because of the pandemic, some important regulatory initiatives launched in 2019 were put on hold (see Section VI).
+Because of the pandemic, some important regulatory initiatives launched in 2019 were put on and remained on hold in 2021 (see Section VI).

 Outlook and conclusions

-The impact of covid-19 will continue to dominate business decisions in 2021.
-Aside from the pandemic, the insurance industry is anticipating important regulatory amendments.
+The impact of covid-19 is expected to lessen, but the low vaccination rate in Bulgaria causes concern.
+High energy prices will likely boost inflation and erode the purchasing power of households, possibly constraining the growth of the insurance market.
+Aside from that, the insurance industry is anticipating important regulatory amendments.
 After the withdrawal of the much-criticised draft legislative amendments related to the introduction of a bonus-malus system in Bulgaria in 2018, an updated draft was published in November 2019 for public consultation.
 This new bonus-malus proposal faced significant challenges from the industry and was withdrawn by the inter-ministerial working group for further revisions.
-No developments on this subject occurred in 2020, but discussions are expected to resume when the coronavirus pandemic situation has moderated.
+No developments on this subject occurred in 2020 and 2021, but discussions are expected to resume when the covid-19 pandemic situation has moderated.

 In addition, during the first half of 2020, consultants engaged by the Guarantee Fund prepared a draft methodology for compensation of car accident victims and their families.
-This methodology has to be adopted jointly by the FSC and the health and labour ministers; however, because of the coronavirus, the process was suspended.
-It is likely that the draft methodology will be discussed by the stakeholders later in 2021.
+This methodology is be adopted jointly by the FSC and the health and labour ministers; however, because of the covid-19 pandemic, the process was suspended.
+It is likely that the draft methodology will be discussed by the stakeholders later in 2022.

 The bankruptcy, in 2018, of the Cypriot Olympic Insurance Company (Olympic) left nearly 197,000 Bulgarians with terminated MTPL policies.
 Olympic, whose main business was actually in Bulgaria, commenced compulsory liquidation in July 2019.
 All creditors, including those in Bulgaria, were invited to submit their claims.
 However, because of differences in the interpretation of the existing convention between the two countries' guarantee funds, the Bulgarian guarantee fund decided to refer the dispute to arbitration before any interventions were made regarding claims incurred in Bulgaria.
-Tens of thousands of Bulgarians formerly insured by Olympic hope to receive at least partial compensation for their claims in 2021 through the insurer's liquidation procedure.
+The arbitration award issued in 2021 confirmed that the Cypriot guarantee fund must compensate the Bulgarians formerly insured by Olympic.
+It is expected that in 2022 the Bulgarian and Cypriot guarantee funds will enter into a technical agreement setting out the payment procedures to be followed for such compensation.
+It worth mentioning that, until 23 December 2023, Bulgaria will have to implement the requirements of Directive (EU) 2021/2118 of the European Parliament and of the Council of 24 November 2021 amending Directive 2009/103/EC relating to insurance against civil liability in respect of the use of the motor vehicles and the enforcement of the obligation to ensure against such liability.
+One of the important amendments is that each Member State must set up or authorise a body entrusted with the task of providing compensation to the injured persons resident within its territory in case of winding-up or bankruptcy proceeding of an insurance undertaking.

 Bulgarian insurers are closely monitoring the ongoing review of Solvency II and hope that the changes will permit them to invest further in the real economy and in long-term savings instruments, and that the reporting requirements will be alleviated so as not to raise the cost of insurance products.